I’m driven by a desire to empower you with clarity and control so you can make an even greater impact on this world.

 A lot can change in 10 years!

 After a childhood moving around the country I chose Melbourne to live as an adult.
-Before making that decision, I was working in Sydney for a couple of years and ending up with Glandular Fever.
+Before making that decision, I was working in Sydney and ending up with Glandular Fever.
 It was then, that I realised there’s more to life than working your body to the ground.
 Being forced to stop and rest in order to recover really made me think about what I wanted my life to look like and why I had made the choices I’d made so far.
-I found that although I had a great job meeting exiting and successful people in the arts I, myself was board and listless.
+I found that although I had a great job meeting exciting and successful people in the arts I, myself was board and listless.
 I wanted more from my job but I couldn’t figure out why and what that was.

 Once recovered, I quickly decided I was moving to Melbourne to go to arts school.
 Knowing nothing about the Melbourne art schools and anything about the art scene in general, I went to Latrobe College to find my feet in this new city.
 I worked my little heart out and had a great time exploring ideas and challenging my preconceptions.
 As many people who have uprooted their lives and moved states with very little will know, it isn’t easy, it was a tough year.
 But by the end of it, I’d gotten into the Victorian College of the Arts (soon to be a part of Uni Melbourne) studying a Bachelor of Fine Arts, Sculpture and Spatial Practice.